 For more information please contact Disability Connect on email@example.com or 07599115615.

-It goes without saying that disabled people should have the same opportunities as everyone else but unfortunately this is not the case.
 In the UK disabled people are twice more likely to be unemployed compared to non-disabled people and need to apply for 60% more jobs.
-Amazingly 20% of the working population have a disability and 8 out of 10 people acquire their disability during their working life.
+20% of the working population have a disability and the number of disabled people is increasing.
+Collectively disabled people and their households have an estimated spending power of £274 billion per year.

 The benefits of joining the scheme include -